Disclaimer: this post contains affiliate links. Last update: Jan 2021

 Entry is €4,50 and it’s open all year round, apart from bank holidays.

-A fairly recent development, Limassol Marina boasts a range of restaurants, bars and posh apartments.
-It has its own gym, huge parking facility and plenty of yachts and ships do to a virtual window shopping for your future private island trips.
+A fairly recent development, Limassol Marina boasts a range of restaurants, bars, and posh apartments.
+It has its own gym, huge parking facility and plenty of yachts and ships do to virtual window shopping for your future private island trips.

-In winter, they put up Christmas markets on the square along with some carousel and small amusement park for kids.
+In winter, they put up Christmas markets on the square along with some carousels and a small amusement park for kids.

 The restaurants vary widely from local reasonably-priced tavernas to eye-watering overpriced bars.